 c.
 OAuth Client Secret (from steps above).

-- At the left, under Teams, select a Popsync-configured Bluescape Organization.
+On the left, under Teams, select a Popsync-configured Bluescape Team.

-- Select the Login button next to it and use your username and password to allow Popsync access to your data.
+Select Login next to it and use your username and password to allow Popsync access to your data.

 - It is possible to create a parent-folder-filtered search using the Advanced tab in the Popsync Configuration form.
 You can filter the search to a single parent folder by entering the folder ID.